sigstore/sigstore/pkg/signature/kms/cliplugin/README.md

 ### Removing Methods

-Removing methods, or altering their signatures will break the schemas and will require major version increments, both to the protocl version and the sigstore version.
+Removing methods, or altering their signatures will break the schemas and will require major version increments, both to the protocol version and the sigstore version.

 ### Example Plugin